lazycomp/manifesto/README.md

 This is a living document, as well as the entire organisation.
 Everything is evolving and so are we.

+Members and contributor rules aply to product repos.
+This repo for instance is privately maintained by selected members.
+Exploratory repos are tagged accordingly, and their status is mentioned in the readme.

 ## Organisation values

 - Think like an end-user, implement like a software architect.